beginning of content

 What is menstruation and the menstrual cycle?

-Menstruation is bleeding from the vagina that happens about once a month.
+Menstruation is bleeding from your vagina that happens about once a month.
 It is a normal part of the menstrual cycle.
 It is also known as having a period.

-On average, people in Western countries start menstruating around 12 to 13 years of age, but you can have your first period as early as 9 years of age and as late as 16 years.
-The menstrual cycle usually happens every month around a 28 day cycle.
-However, everyone is different, and it can range from 21 to 42 days.
+On average, females start to get their period around 12 to 13 years of age.
+You can have your first period as early as 9 years of age and as late as 16 years.
+The menstrual cycle usually lasts around 28 days.
+However, everyone is different, and it can range from 21 to 35 days.
+Your cycle may be irregular for the first 1 – 2 years after you start menstruating.

-Each cycle prepares you for a possible pregnancy.
-The lining of your uterus thickens and once a month during ovulation, an egg releases from one of your ovaries to the endometrium (internal lining of the uterus).
+Each cycle prepares you for the possibility of pregnancy.
+The lining of your uterus thickens and during ovulation, one of your ovaries releases an egg to the endometrium (internal lining of the uterus).

-During sex, the egg can be fertilised when sperm travels to the uterus.
+The egg can be fertilised when sperm travels to the uterus during sex.
 If a sperm fertilises an egg, the endometrium will thicken and grow to support the pregnancy.

-If the egg isn't fertilised, the lining which is mostly blood, breaks down from the uterus and leaves the body from the vagina as a period (also known as menstruation, menses or the menstrual flow).
+If the egg is not fertilised, the lining which is mostly blood, breaks down from the uterus and leaves the body from the vagina as a period (also known as menstruation, menses or the menstrual flow).

 Menopause is when you stop having your period.
 This usually happens between the ages of 45 and 55 years.
-The average age of menopause in Western countries is 51 to 52 year of age.
+The average age of menopause in Australia is 51 years of age.

 What are the common conditions of the female reproductive system?